Academic integrity and cheating

 The right to cancel an exam does not expire.
 This means that the university can take up a case of cheating, even if the cheating happened a long time ago and you are no longer a student.
 If the course is part of the basis for a degree, the degree will no longer be valid, and you must return the diploma.

-When a suspicion of cheating arises, the department or faculty will conduct investigations, and then consider whether the case should be sent to UiB's central appeals board for a decision in the first instance.
+When a suspicion of cheating arises, the department or faculty will conduct an investigation and then consider whether the case should be forwarded to The Committee for Student Affairs at UiB for a decision at first instance.

-You have the right to see the case documents at all stages, and the right, but not the obligation, to explain yourself to the university in writing and orally.
-You may be represented by a lawyer or other spokesperson throughout the process.
+You have the right to access the case documents at all stages, and the right, but not the obligation, to explain yourself to the university in writing or orally.
+Throughout the process, you may be represented by a lawyer or another representative.
 UiB also has a student ombudsman who can advise you on your rights and obligations.

-If the department or faculty chooses to send the case to the central appeals board for a decision, UiB will cover your expenses for a lawyer or assistant from this point on.
+If the department or faculty decides to refer the case to The Committee for Student Affairs for a decision, UiB will cover your legal or representation costs from that point onward.

 You also have the right to appeal the board's decision, and the appeals body is the Joint Appeals Board.
 The appeal deadline is three weeks from the date you have been informed of the decision in the first instance.
 Please note that in these cases the university does not cover legal fees if the decision in the first instance is not exclusion.